 I frantically searched the bathroom for anything I can find.
 Just anything.
 Paper.
 Water.
 There was nothing.
 The bathroom was as barren as the desert outside.
-I had a pack of baby wipes, but I left it inside my backpack on bus storage compartment.
+I had a pack of baby wipes, but I left it inside my backpack on the bus storage compartment.

 I was running out of options and started to become desperate.
 So, I did what any self-respecting gentleman would do and rummaged through the trash bin in the bathroom to find something I can use.
 There were a few used toilet papers that weren’t even fit for a human rear’s consumption and would only get me dirtier than I already was.

 The only thing I can see was a wet white cloth towelette.
 It seemed clean.
 It was not discolored.
 I hesitated to pick it up as I navigated it towards my face to smell it.
 It didn’t smell like anything.

 Well, here NOW is where I divulged the embarrassing moment to you fellow Steemians because I have trust in our little community and I trust you will understand…

 I wiped my ass with that wet used towelette that I picked up from the trash can in the bathroom.

 There.
 I had to get it out of my chest, and now I feel relieved, and I’m still STD free…

 I wished I had Japanese toilette like this at that moment